Which city is cheaper, Los Angeles or New Orleans?

 Visitors enjoy the nightlife and live music when visiting the festive city of New Orleans.
 The old town is one of the main draws for visitors.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

-Los Angeles is a energetic city where you can fill many days.
+Los Angeles is a diverse city where you can fill many days.
 You can also relax and pamper yourself at one of the resorts.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 Visitors enjoy the live music and food when visiting the festive destination of New Orleans.
 Exploring the old town is a popular activity.
 This city offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.